 If you’re not up to date with your preventive cancer screenings, Kevin Tephabock would suggest you stop reading this right now and schedule an appointment.
 Even though this blog post is about him.

 Kevin loves his job, but is most passionate about the people he gets to work with and help.
-He prides himself and the ACS on their ability to connect with others on an individual level.
-In a world that relies so heavily on statistics and data, Kevin has found that making personal connections is a much more effective way to convey the importance of cancer prevention.
+He takes pride in how he and the ACS connect with others on an individual level.
+In a world that relies heavily on statistics and data, Kevin has found that making personal connections is a much more effective way to convey the importance of cancer prevention.

 “People don’t always understand or connect with numbers and statistics.
 They may not understand numbers, but they understand human lives,” Kevin says.
 “You can tell someone that the risk of developing colorectal cancer is 1 in 20, for instance, and that doesn’t necessarily mean anything.
 Even to me, those numbers mean little.
 It’s the one-on-one connection that makes the real difference.”

 In making those connections and talking with people about their health, Kevin gets to do something on a near-daily basis that he thinks is eminently valuable.

 “You can do no better for someone than to tell them that their life is important — that they are valuable.
 I get the opportunity to do that, and that message goes hand-in-hand with educating people about the value of screening,” he says.

 That’s a message that Kevin passes along to the physicians he works with, too, who can urge their patients to get screened.
 He’s learned that reminding patients of their responsibility to the important people in their lives (family, friends and co-workers) can serve as a wake-up call to those who need to be screened, and helps them take prevention a little more seriously.